Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <h4 id="design">Design</h4>
 This project has been tailored towards the artistic target audience, with the aims in mind.<br>
 <ul>
-<li>With the aim of the website trying to attract atristic customers, the website design has been created to showcase as much of the artist's work as possible.
+<li>With the aim of the website trying to attract artistic customers, the website design has been created to showcase as much of the artist's work as possible.
 There are many images on show which will be the first thing that are seen by website users.</li>
 <li>The colour scheme has been chosen to link in with the websites name - Down the Rabbit Hole.
 As a homage to Alice in Wonderland, the colour scheme has been chosen to match that of the Cheshire Cat (pink and purple).</li>
 <li>Many potential customers not only want to see proof of the artists achievements but also find out about the artist's background.
 Therefore the homepage is dedicated to the artist and her background as well as the type of media she uses.</li>
 <li>For those who are already aware of the artist and are maybe returning customers, there are easy links to the "Shop" and the "Contact" page so they can start browsing new products straightaway.</li>